FOREX-Dollar on track for winning week as US jobs data awaited, euro firm

 * Sterling skids, pressured by euro's ascent

-A surprisingly robust private U.S. jobs report from ADP heightened bets the monthly nonfarm payrolls release later on Friday will give the Fed more reason to raise rates at its March 14-15 meeting - as many central bank officials have recently signalled it intends to do.
+A surprisingly robust private U.S. jobs report from ADP heightened bets that the monthly nonfarm payrolls release would give the Fed more reason to raise interest rates at its March 14-15 meeting, as many central bank officials have recently signaled it intends to do.

 Markets were pricing in more than a 90 percent chance of a hike after Wednesday's private-sector payrolls report showed employers added 298,000 jobs in February.